jupyterlab/jupyter-chat/docs/source/developers/contributing/jupyterlab-collaborative-chat.md

 ## Building the assets

-Changes in typescript sources of `@jupyter/chat` or `jupyterlab-collaborative-chat` must be build again to be available in the jupyterlab.
+Changes in typescript sources of `@jupyter/chat` or `jupyterlab-collaborative-chat` must be built again to be available in the jupyterlab.

 ```bash
 jlpm build:collaborative